Video SpotlightGROW in WINNIPEG: Information, Communications and Technology

-Major ICT firms—including IBM and HP Enterprise Services—have operation hubs in Winnipeg.
-The city is also the headquarters of MTS Allstream, one of Canada’s largest telecommunications network providers.
+Major ICT firms—including IBM and HP Enterprise—have operational hubs in Winnipeg.
+The city is also the headquarters of Manitoba Telecom Services (MTS), one of Canada’s largest telecommunications network providers.

 A highly innovative and entrepreneurial developer community exists here as well, with many high-tech start-ups recognized for providing world-class products and quality of service.
 The small-town friendliness of Winnipeggers offers ICT developers an opportunity to gain access to major decision-makers in a variety of industry verticals.
 The head offices of more than 30 of Canada’s largest companies and public-sector institutions are based in Winnipeg, giving developers opportunities to serve a diverse client base with worldwide networks.